 Jasper developed the Digital Engagement Framework together with Jim Richardson from Sumo and 3,244 others.
 For a full disclaimer, all the tools and free downloads, check the website.Digital engagement framework

-Jasper helps organisations create value with digital engagement.
+Jasper helps organisations create value with forward-looking strategies.
 As a change agent, innovator and facilitator he has worked for over 10 years on projects that put the audience at the heart of business, formulate strategies for the future and build successful teams.
 His clients range from cultural and heritage institutions to large multinationals and international NGOs.
 Among others Jasper has worked with the European Parliament, the State Library of New South Wales, the Mauritshuis and Philips.
 He is co-author of the Digital Engagement Framework, blogger and The Museum of the Future and can regularly be found sipping good espressos at a cafe near you.